Killing of Stephon Clark

-In the late evening of March 18, 2018, Stephon Clark, a 22-year-old African-American man, was shot and killed in Meadowview, Sacramento, California by Terrence Mercadal and Jared Robinet, two officers of the Sacramento Police Department in the backyard of his grandmother's house while he had a phone in his hand.
-The encounter was filmed by police video cameras and by a Sacramento County Sheriff's Department helicopter which was involved in observing Clark on the ground and in directing ground officers to the point at which the shooting took place.
-The officers stated that they shot Clark, firing 20 rounds, believing that he had pointed a gun at them.
+On March 18, 2018, Stephon Clark, a 22-year-old African-American man, was shot and killed by Sacramento Police Department officers Terrence Mercadal and Jared Robinet in Meadowview, a neighborhood of Sacramento, California.
+The encounter took place in the backyard of Clark's grandmother's house and was filmed by two police body cameras and a Sacramento County Sheriff's Department helicopter, which observed Clark from above and directed the officers to his location.
+The officers stated that they fired 20 rounds at Clark, believing that he had pointed a gun at them.
 Police found only a cell phone at the scene.
-While the Sacramento County Coroner's autopsy report concluded that Clark was shot seven times, including three shots to the right side of the back, the pathologist hired by the Clark family stated that Clark was shot eight times, including six times in the back.
+While the Sacramento County coroner's autopsy report concluded that Clark was shot seven times, including three shots to the right side of the back, the forensic pathologist hired by the Clark family stated that Clark was shot eight times, including six times in the back.

-The shooting caused large protests in Sacramento, and Clark's family members have rejected the initial police description of the events leading to Clark's death.
 The Sacramento Police Department placed the officers on paid administrative leave and opened a use of force investigation.
-Police have stated they are confident that Clark was the suspect responsible for breaking windows in the area prior to the encounter.
+Police stated they were confident that Clark was the suspect responsible for breaking windows in the area prior to the encounter.
+Clark's family rejected the initial police description of the events leading to Clark's death and filed a wrongful-death lawsuit against the City of Sacramento.
+Sacramento settled part of the lawsuit in 2019, paying $2.4 million to his sons, and finalized the settlement in 2022, paying $1.4 million to his parents.
+Clark's killing sparked several large protests in Sacramento.

-On March 2, 2019, the Sacramento County district attorney announced that the Sacramento police officers who killed Clark would not be charged and that they had probable cause to stop Clark and were legally justified in the use of deadly force.
+On March 2, 2019, the Sacramento County district attorney announced that the police officers who killed Clark would not be charged, that they had probable cause to stop Clark, and that they were legally justified in the use of deadly force.